The-Software-Guild/mthree-c136-0821-lectures/lectures/node/day0/node-lecture0.md

 7) If you can not figure it out yet now head online in this order — documentation, blogs/vids/articles, stack overflow.
 When using google for these look for **recent** posts.

 8) If you are still stuck you need to ask somebody for help.
 Utilize your networks.
-Start thinking about the fact you will not have this BU network soon and begin thinking about how to create your own moving forward.
+Start thinking about the fact you will not have these networks soon and begin thinking about how to create your own moving forward.
 Twitter, dischords, slack channels, meetups.

 ### 4. How To Ask a "Good" Question